metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment-multi.md

 - **Required Collection**: The mint address of the required Collection.
 The Asset we use to pay with must be part of this collection.
 - **Destination**: The address of the wallet that will receive all Assets.
+- **Number**: The amount of assets that have to be paid.

-{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Multi Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}